 The 1-8 corrosion score was assigned to each tested specimen separately for the head and shaft of the fasteners.
 The scores were assigned based on visual inspection of the specimens as well as inspection of post-test photos taken of each specimen.
-Photos and scores for one or two samples of each group are provided in Appendix A.
+Photos for one or two samples of each group are provided in Appendix A and Appendix B.